-Editor's Note: The FC value needs to be specified.

 The values for the Usage type distinguisher are defined in table A.22-1.
 The values 0x00 and 0x03 to 0xf0 are reserved for future use, and the values 0xf1 to 0xff are reserved for private use.

 The Usage type distinguisher shall be set to the value for IPSec (0x01) when deriving KTIPSec.
 The Usage type distinguisher shall be set to the value for TNAP (0x02) when deriving KTNAP.